 Now.
 These Water Wubbles may look, uh, a little strange when they’re all filled up and ready to go, but rest assured that they’re everything a kid wants in a water balloon when it comes to fun.
 They’re made with stretchy, almost-impossible–to-break rubber (believe me, my kids gave it the old college try), and they self-seal after you fill them.
 So while the water explodes out of them on impact, the balloon stays intact.

-They’re not biodegradable, but they are reusable, making them a good eco-friendly balloon options.
+They’re not biodegradable, but they are reusable, making them a decent eco-friendly balloon options.
 Just think: the eight included in each set take the place of hundreds of normal balloons.

 2. The eco-friendly-ish water balloon

 Note: Please read this new information about whether Bunch O Balloons are actually biodegradable.
 Short answer: They’re not, and they no longer promote themselves that way.
-You’d have to do a lot of work if you truly want them to biodegrade — you can’t just toss them in your trash.
-Though we do appreciate the recycled components. – Eds
+Fortunately, Terracycle is now accepting them for recycling, because before then, you’d have to do a lot of work if you truly want them to biodegrade — you can’t just toss them in your trash.
+Though we still appreciate the recycled components. – Eds

 If you ever go to Target or watch the occasional informercial, surely you’ve seen Bunch O Balloons.
 Each bunch contains 30 or so balloons that you attach to a water spigot.
 After they’re filled, the balloons self-tie and drop into a bucket all at once, like heavy grapes.

 I was totally surprised to learn that this infomercial staple is actually a set of eco-friendly water balloons.
-(Edited to add: They formerly promoted themselves as biodegradable and it seems that they no longer make that claim, either by choice or regulation.)
-The plastic straws used to fill the balloons are made from recycled plastic — and they’re also recyclable — but then you have to recycle all those tiny pieces.
+(Edited to add: They formerly promoted themselves as biodegradable and they are not, but they are recyclable.)
+The plastic straws used to fill the balloons are made from recycled plastic, and the stems and stems and caps recyclable — provided you send them in free via Terracycle, or see if your community can accept for curbside pickup.

 3 The water balloon alternative